kingjinho/android_notes/Activity/README.md

 3. onResume()
     - `Called just before the activity starts interacting with the user`
     - `The activity is at the top of the activity stack, captures all user input`
+    - App stays in this `Resumed state` until something takes focus away from the app

 4. onPause()
     - `When activity loses focus (partially visible)`, technically...
         - **Is an indication that the user is leaving the activity and the activity will soon enter the Stopped or Resumed state**
     - `May continue to update UI if users is expecting` : Music App, Navigation Screen
+    - Brief
-    - `Should not use it to save application or user data, to make network calls, database transactions`
+        `Should not use it to save application or user data, to make network calls, database transactions`
     - next: onResume, onStop

 5. onStop()